harshvardhansb/chatRoom/README.md

+# chatRoom 💬
-# - It's react based chat-application website . 🧑‍💻
+## - React Based Chat-Application website . 🧑‍💻
+#### The objective of this project was to create a single room chat application inspired by YouTube chats.
+This project was an opportunity to learn React and Firebase and their technologies.

 ## ScreenShots 🖼️